graphql-nexus/nexus/docs/api-core-concepts.md

 1. Developer ergonomics
 1. Playing nicely with Prettier formatting

-The API has evolved over the last few months of early development and internal use, and outside of implementing [additional features](future-features.md).
-That is, before you open a GitHub issue or pull-request with a suggested change to the API, ensure that it meets all four of those criteria listed above and prepare to explain why a change is necessary.
+The API has evolved over the last few months of early development and internal use, and outside of implementing [additional features](future-features.md) is unlikely to undergo major structural changes.

+That is, before you open a GitHub issue or pull-request with a suggested change to the API, ensure that it meets all four of those criteria listed above and be able to explain why a change is necessary.

 Each public API is documented below, feel free to open a PR with more examples/clarification: